 Today, most money market funds fail to keep up with inflation so investors looking for a low-risk investment option for their cash are better off in a high-interest savings account or GIC.

 To make matters worse, money market mutual funds come with a management expense ratio (MER) that further eats into the already low rate of return.
-For instance, CIBC’s Money Market Fund has a distribution yield of 1.32% but also has a MER of 0.71%.
-That means investors earn a paltry 0.61% after the bank takes its fee.
+For instance, CIBC’s Money Market Fund had a return of 0.99% in 2020 but when you factor in the 0.50% MER that the bank charges you’re left with a paltry 0.49% return.

 Low Volatility Fund

 The goal of many investors is to maximize return and minimize risk.
-But how can you achieve this dichotomy when your funds are invested in the stock market?
+But how can you achieve this goal when your funds are invested in the stock market?
 Answer: A low volatility fund.

-BMO’s low volatility ETF – ZLB – is an enticing option as a low-risk/high-return investment.
-Low volatility is a proven strategy that shows lower-risk stocks tend to outperform across a longer time period.
+ZLB, BMO’s low volatility ETF, is an enticing option as a low-risk/high-return investment.
+Choosing low volatility investments is a proven strategy: Lower-risk stocks tend to outperform higher-risk ones across a longer time period.

-ZLB is a 5-star Morningstar-rated fund, has the best risk-adjusted return in the Canadian Equity category, and is the top-performing Canadian Equity Fund over 5 years.
+ZLB is a five-star Morningstar-rated fund, has the best risk-adjusted return in the Canadian Equity category, and is the top-performing Canadian Equity Fund for over five years.

 Investors looking to add market exposure through a low volatility ETF like ZLB can do so by opening a discount brokerage account at Questrade and purchasing the ETF through their self-directed platform.
-Even better, if you sign up for Questrade, you’ll get $50 in free trades as a welcome bonus.
+Even better, if you sign up for Questrade, you’ll as a welcome bonus.

-Alternatively, Wealthsimple Trade is Canada’s first and only zero-commission trading platform and investors who are comfortable with a mobile-only platform can open an account there.
+Alternatively, is Canada’s first and only zero-commission trading platform and investors who are comfortable with a mobile-only platform can open an account there.
 You’ll be able to trade stocks and ETFs for free.
+Here’s an excellent reason to sign-up: those who open a Wealthsimple Trade account will + $0 commission trades.
+All you have to do is deposit and trade at least $150.

 An annuity is a contract designed to provide you with a guaranteed income stream.
 Typically used during retirement, annuities are sold by an annuity provider, such as a life insurance company.

-You purchase an annuity with a lump sum and then receive payments for a fixed period, or for the remainder of your life.
+You purchase an annuity with a lump sum and then receive payments for a fixed period or the remainder of your life.
 The payments are a mix of interest income and return of capital (i.e. paying back some of your own money).

 Buying an annuity late in retirement can be a great way to protect yourself from longevity risk (the risk that you outlive your money) by transferring risk from your personal savings to the insurance company.